 Attempting to settle the dispute first

-The best piece of legal advice that anyone can give about small claims court, County Courts and the whole court system itself, is that it is a tool that should only ever be utilised as a last resort.
+Small claims court, the County Courts, and the whole court system, are tools that should only ever be utilised as a last resort.
 A person should always attempt to settle a dispute through communication and negotiation with the other party.

-If someone owes individual money they should write them a letter formally expressing the amount owed and the circumstances under which it is owed.
+If someone owes you money, you should write them a letter formally explaining the amount owed and why it is owed.
 Similarly, if a toaster that was bought fails spectacularly to toast bread, the trader should be told of the problem and asked to provide a repair, replacement or refund.

 The court process and the small claims court should only ever be used for disputes that cannot be settled through communication.
 In fact, the court will expect this, and will therefore look less favourably upon someone who has jumped straight into litigation.